algolia/kubernetes-hands-on/05-pods/README.md

 {"host": "172.17.0.4:9876", "version": "0.5.0", "from": "172.17.0.1"}
 ```

-K8s has a useful add-on, a web dashboard.
+Kubernetes has a useful add-on, a web dashboard.
 It's included by default in minikube.
 You can start it with:

 ```bash
 minikube dashboard